Mwarstep/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 8-print_diagsums.c - Prints the sum of the two diagonals of a square matrix of integers.

+100-set_string.c - Sets the value of a pointer to a char.

+101-crackme_password - Contains the password for the crackme2 executable.

 main.h - [Header File] Contains all the function prototypes.